Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the LibSass Host for .NET version 1.0.0;
+   Added support of the LibSass Host for .NET version 1.0.2.
-   2. Native assemblies for Windows have been moved to separate packages:
-      LibSassHost.Native.win-x86 and LibSassHost.Native.win-x64;
-   3. Now the libSass for Windows requires `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.

    ====================
    POST-INSTALL ACTIONS